Warning: Undefined array key "JoFxoDCS7RGy" in /www/wwwroot/mustbehealth.com/wp-content/themes/soledad/header.php on line 145

 In most states, open enrollment will finish on December 15, though Washington, DC and 10 states have later enrollment deadlines.

-Georgia will not have a medical health insurance trade as of 2023
+Georgia will now not have a medical health insurance trade as of 2023

 Insurance coverage commissioners elected in 5 states

 Every state within the U.S. has an insurance coverage commissioner who leads the state’s regulatory division that oversees insurance coverage within the state, together with medical health insurance in addition to different strains of protection.
-In 5 states, insurance coverage commissioners had been on the poll in yesterday’s election.
+In 5 states, insurance coverage commissioners have been on the poll in yesterday’s election.
 Right here’s how the outcomes stacked up:

 Right here’s extra about what the general public cost rule change entails, in addition to particulars on the administration’s separate medical health insurance necessities for immigrants, which has additionally been blocked by the courts.